Get to Know Us

-The National Council of Negro Women (NCNW) was founded on December 5th, 1935 by Mary McLeod Bethune, a distinguished educator, and government consultant whose parents were born into slavery.
-Mary McLeod Bethune saw the need for harnessing the power and extending the leadership of African-American women through a national organization.
-In The early years of NCNW, the small volunteer staff operated out of Bethune's living room in Washington D.C.
+The National Council of Negro Women ("NCNW") was founded on December 5th, 1935 by Dr. Mary McLeod Bethune, a distinguished educator, and government consultant whose parents were born into slavery.
+Dr. Bethune saw the need for harnessing the power and extending the leadership of African-American women through a national organization.
+In the early years of NCNW, a small volunteer staff operated out of Dr. Bethune's living room in Washington D.C.

 Dr. Dorothy Irene Height was born on March 24th, 1912 in Richmond, Virginia.
 Her family later moved to Rankin, Pennsylvania where she excelled as a student.
 In 1929, Dr. Height received a scholarship to attend Barnard College however she was not allowed to attend because the school did not admit African Americans.
 Instead, Dr. Height went on to graduate from New York University where she received a bachelor’s in education and master’s in psychology.

 During a chance encounter with African American leader, Mary McLeod Bethune, Dr. Height was inspired to begin working with the National Council of Negro Women ("NCNW").
 Through the NCNW, Dr. Height focused on ending the lynching of African Americans and restructuring the criminal justice system.
 In 1957, she became the fourth president of the NCNW.
 Under her leadership, the NCNW supported voter registration in the South.
 NCNW also financially aided several civil rights activists throughout the country.
 Dr. Height was president of NCNW for 40 years.

 The National Council of Negro Women, Inc. announces its first president and chief executive officer, Shavon Arline-Bradley.
 President Arline-Bradley began her new position in March 2023.